AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 Previously, we discussed
 :ref:`full coverage rules for aggregates <Adv_Ada_Full_Coverage_Rules_Aggregates>`.
-We can also use them for limited types.
+They also apply to limited types.

 .. admonition:: Historically